wilbooorn/prepwork/rbenv-setup.md

 ### For Mac OS X:

 1. Open terminal
-2. Copy, paste, and run the following, one line at a time:
+2. First we want to make sure we don't have another ruby version manager on our computer (like rvm).
+Copy, paste, and run the following, one line at a time:
   - `sudo rvm implode`
     - If it says `sudo: rvm: command not found`, that's fine.
   - `sudo rm -rf ~/.rvm`
   - `brew ls --versions rbenv`
+    - If the `brew` command doesn't work, you must first [install Homebrew] (brew.sh)
 3. If nothing shows up after you run "brew ls --versions rbenv", copy, paste, and run the following:
   - `brew install rbenv`
   - `brew install ruby-build`
 4. Copy, paste, and run:
   - `atom ~/.bash_profile`
+    - If this doesn't work, you probably haven't ever created your bash profile.
+Go ahead and make this file using `touch ~/.bash_profile`
 5. In the text editor:
   - Search (command+F) for "rvm", and delete any lines that have it.
   - Copy and paste the following at the bottom: